MetaProvide/nextcloud-swarm-plugin/README.md

 -   Download and view files
 -   Copy/Move files from any External Storage to a Bee node
 -   Copy files from a Bee node to any External Storage
+-   View and copy the unique swarm reference to the clipboard for any file stored on a Bee node

 ### Settings